ZREC:s OR ZERO RENEWABLE ENERGY CREDITS

 THE FEDERAL INVESTMENT TAX CREDIT (ITC)

 This tax benefit was created to provide an incentive for businesses to pursue renewable energy sources.
 This tax credit is currently equal to 26% of the gross project cost.
-This will phase down to 22% and finally to 10% over the next 4 years, respectively.
+This will phase down to 22% on January 1, 2021, and finally to 10% over the next 4 years, respectively.
 Effective utilization of available incentive programs can dramatically reduce the upfront cost of solar while providing a predictable long-term revenue stream.

 MODIFIED ACCELERATED COST RECOVERY SYSTEM (MACRS) AND BONUS DEPRECIATION